Mathematical Methods of Theoretical Physics: Measures on closed subspaces

 \subsection{Kochen-Specker theorem}

-For a Hilbert space of dimension three or greater, there does not exist any two-valued probability measures interpretable as consistent, overall truth assignment \cite{specker-60,kochen1}.
-As a result of the nonexistence of two-valued states, the classical strategy to construct probabilities by a convex combination of all two-valued states fails entirely.
+In what follows the overall strategy is to identify (finite) configurations of quantum observables which are then interpreted ``as if'' they were classical observables; thereby deriving some conditions (of classical experience) which are either broken by the quantum predictions (i.e., quantum probabilities and expectations), or yield complete contradictions.
+The arguably strongest form of such a statement is the fact that, for Hilbert spaces of dimension three or greater, there does not exist any two-valued probability measures interpretable as classical and consistent, overall truth assignment.\cite[-15mm]{specker-60,kochen1} Consequently, the classical strategy to construct probabilities by a convex combination of all two-valued states fails entirely.

-In {\em Greechie diagram} \cite{greechie:71}, points represent basis vectors.
-If they belong to the same basis, they are connected by smooth curves.